MovieBias

 Primary

-The film critiques patriarchal societal structures and rigid gender roles that force a woman to adopt a male identity for survival and agency, aligning with progressive values despite its individualistic solution.
+The film critiques the oppressive patriarchal structures and rigid gender roles of the 19th century, forcing a woman to adopt a male identity for survival and autonomy, thereby aligning with progressive values through its exploration of systemic disadvantage and individual adaptation.

 The movie primarily features traditional casting.
 However, its narrative explicitly critiques traditional gender roles and patriarchal societal structures, centering on a woman who adopts a male identity for survival and self-determination.